Bautista says he took less money but is happy in Toronto

 ''It ends up becoming a part of you,'' he said. ''All those things make Toronto extremely desirable.''

 Bautista said he's healthy and believes he can contribute on defense again.
 He had one of the strongest arms in baseball before he hurt it two years ago.
-He aggravated it while angrily trying to throw out a runner out at first base during a heated series with the Baltimore Orioles.
+He aggravated it while angrily trying to throw out a runner at first base during a heated series with the Baltimore Orioles.